 Interestingly though, while the First Bank decision ultimately upheld the long-standing standard in Missouri regarding deficiency judgment amounts, it left the door open for potentially revisiting the issue of how to measure a deficiency in the state in the future and, with the right facts and circumstances, perhaps even to changing the standard in Missouri at some point down the line.

-A short sale is when you sell your home for less than the total debt balance remaining on your mortgage and the proceeds of the sale pay off a portion of the mortgage balance.
-(Learn more about short sales to avoid foreclosure.)
+A "short sale" is when you sell your home for less than the total debt balance remaining on your mortgage, and the proceeds of the sale pay off a portion of the loan.
 In Missouri, a lender can get a deficiency judgment following a short sale.

 To avoid a deficiency judgment, the short sale agreement must expressly state that the lender waives its right to the deficiency.
-If the short sale agreement does not contain this waiver, the lender may file a lawsuit to obtain a deficiency judgment.
+If the short sale agreement doesn't have this waiver, the lender may file a lawsuit to get a deficiency judgment.

 Often, a deed in lieu is deemed to satisfy the debt fully.
-But a lender might try to hold the borrower liable for a deficiency following a deed in lieu of foreclosure.
-To avoid a deficiency judgment, the agreement must expressly state that the transaction is in full satisfaction of the debt.
-If the deed in lieu of foreclosure agreement does not contain this provision, the lender may file a lawsuit to obtain a deficiency judgment.
+But a lender might try to hold the borrower liable for a deficiency following a deed in lieu.
+To avoid a deficiency judgment, the agreement must expressly state that the transaction completely satisfies the debt.
+If the deed in lieu contract doesn't contain this provision, the lender may file a lawsuit to obtain a deficiency judgment.
 Again, if the debt is forgiven, you might have a tax liability.